siavash91/Td-INDP-NN/README.md

 In this repository, we provide the details of the implementation of the following manuscript: <br> <br>

-### Deep Learning-based Resource Allocation for Infrastructure Resilience (Link to arXiv Paper)
+### Deep Learning-based Resource Allocation for Infrastructure Resilience (Link to Paper)

 Siavash Alemzadeh, Hesam Talebiyan, Shahriar Talebi, Leonardo Due&#241;as-Osorio, Mehran Mesbahi <br> <br>